Music Therapy/Adaptive Learning Program

 Meet the Teachers

 Celia is originally from Fort Worth, TX.
 She began private piano lessons through TCU Music Prep at the age of 6 and was classically-trained from age 9 through high school.
 Her teaching lineage extends all the way back to Beethoven and includes many other notable pianists and composers, such as Franz Liszt.
 Throughout her years of study, she competed all over the metroplex and garnered a number of accolades.
 Celia’s favorite composers include Chopin, Mendelssohn, Haydn, and Beethoven.
 Through middle school and high school years, Celia took up the guitar, the ukulele and started practicing singing and songwriting.
-Celia also discovered a passion for musical theater and participated in the school musical every year.
+Celia also discovered a passion for musical theatre and participated in the school musical every year.
 She was also actively involved as a section leader in her school’s choir and show choir, receiving gold medals at solo and ensemble and being named to the all-state choir.
 All of these experiences have instilled in her a deep and well-rounded appreciation for all styles and genres of music and the vast opportunities for healing and self-expression that it provides.

 Celia is currently studying music therapy at Texas Woman’s University as the Chancellor’s Endowed Scholar for her class and hopes to apply her passion for music and wellbeing in a way that provides healing and creative expression for many different populations.
 Celia is very honored to be teaching at the New Song School of the Arts and hopes to instill in her students a love and appreciation for music that will last a lifetime!